 DON’T MISS OUT ON YOUR DEMOCRATIC RIGHTS

 To be able to vote, you have to be on the electoral register and to do that, you have to fill in a simple online form.
-Other official paperwork, such as getting a passport, paying Council Tax or getting a driving license doesn’t result in you being automatically added to the register – it’s a separate process.
+Completing other official paperwork, such as getting a passport, paying Council Tax or getting a driving license doesn’t result in you being automatically added to the register.
+It is a separate process.

 You have to be 18 on polling day to vote (or 16 for Scottish Parliament and local elections, along with some but not all referendums).
 For that reason, you can register in advance of your 18th birthday so that if an election is called whilst you are under-age but you will be 18 on polling day, you can therefore still get your vote.